Neogoma/hobodream/README.md

 This framework is useful if:
 - You are a developer and are looking for a quick implementation of an Observer design pattern in unity
-- You are a designer and you want to quickly prototype without writing lines of code
 - You are using other Hobodream frameworks (this framework is the base of all the other frameworks we are developing)

 # Compatibility